We utilise Design Thinking to create user-centric websites.

 We use a version of Stanford Design Schools’ famous Design Thinking process.
 The d.school process includes 5 stages Empathise, Define, Ideate, Prototype, and Test.

-- We clearly and succinctly define the problem.
+- We clearly and succinctly define the problems to be solved;

 - Clarify your business goals for the website.